superfaceai/cli/README.md

   ================================
   (...)
   `
-  This command prepares a provider definition that can be used to generate integration code.
-Superface trie to fill as much as possibe from the API documentation, but some parts are required to be filled manually.
+  This command prepares a Provider JSON metadata definition that can be used to generate the integration code.
+Superface tries to fill as much as possibe from the API documentation, but some parts are required to be filled manually.
 You can find the prepared provider definition in the `superface/` directory in the current working directory.

 EXAMPLES
   $ superface prepare https://raw.githubusercontent.com/APIs-guru/openapi-directory/main/APIs/openai.com/1.2.0/openapi.yaml